hrzndhrn/recode/README.md

 [SinglePipe 10/25] Use a function call when a pipeline is only one function long.

  File: test/my_code_test.ex
-[TestFileExt -/-] The file must be renamed to test/my_code_test.exs so that ExUnit can find it.
+[TestFile -/-] The file must be renamed to test/my_code_test.exs so that ExUnit can find it.

 Finished in 0.05 seconds.
 ```